-1 cease and desist from publishing or broadcasting any advertisements [in New York] 2 that represent, directly or by implication" that: 3 4 5 a) its glyphosate-containing pesticide products or any component thereof are safe, non-toxic, harmless or free from risk.
-6 7 8 b) its glyphosate-containing pesticide products or any component thereof manufactured, formulated, distributed or sold by Monsanto are biodegradable 9 111 12 13 14 15 16 17 c) its glyphosate-containing pesticide products or any component thereof stay where they are applied under all circumstances and will not move through the environment by any means. d) its glyphosate-containing pesticide products or any component thereof are "good" for the environment or are "known for their environmental characteristics."
-19 202122 e) glyphosate-containing pesticide products or any component thereof are safer or less toxic than common consumer products other than herbicides; 23 24 f) its glyphosate-containing products or any component thereof might be classified as "practically non-toxic.
-25 39.
-Monsanto did not alter its advertising in the same manner in any state 26 other than New York, and on information and belief still has not done so today. i
+1 cease and desist from publishing or broadcasting any advertisements [in New York] 2 that represent, directly or by implication" that: 3 a) its glyphosate-containing pesticide products or any 4 component thereof are safe, non-toxic, harmless or free 5 from risk.
+6 7 b) its glyphosate-containing pesticide products or any 8 9 or sold by Monsanto are biodegradable 10 11 c) its glyphosate-containing pesticide products or any 12 component thereof stay where they are applied under all 13 circumstances and will not move through the environment by any means.
+14 15 16 d) its glyphosate-containing pesticide products or any 17 component thereof are "good" for the environment or are "known for their environmental characteristics."
+18 Known for their environmental enaracteristics.
+19 20 e) glyphosate-containing pesticide products or any 21 component thereof are safer or less toxic than common 22 consumer products other than herbicides; 23 f) its glyphosate-containing products or any component thereof might be classified as "practically non-toxic.
+2425 39.
+Monsanto did not alter its advertising in the same manner in any state other than New York, and on information and belief still has not done so today.
+26 other than I vew Tork, and on information and beneficial has not done so today.